sbouii/EKS-cluster-provisioning/readme.md

 Terraform code contains 4 modules:

-   vpc: to set up VPC with single region multi-AZs architecture.
+   vpc: to set up VPC with single region multi-AZ architecture.

    eks: to deploy EKS cluster in the VPC.